That Mitchell and Webb Look: Podcast

 In a 2020 episode of the podcast Rule of Three, David Mitchell, Jason Hazeley and Jonathan Dryden-Taylor discussed several of the series four sketches.
-The series had a bleaker tone, contributing factors potentially including the public mood in the aftermath of the 2007–08 financial crash, inspiration from the writers' upbringings during fears of nuclear warfare, and an increase in the prominence of dramas at the time.
+The series had a bleaker tone, contributing factors potentially including the public mood after the 2008 financial crisis, inspiration from the writers' upbringings during fears of nuclear warfare, and an increase in the prominence of dramas at the time.

 A series of sketches labelled "After the Event" or "Post-Apocalyptic Gameshow", later to be known as "Remain Indoors", featured in three series three episodes and each of the six series four episodes.
 The last six episodes were devised in the writers' room and then written by Mitchell, Hazeley, Dryden-Taylor and Joel Morris, who divided into pairs and wrote three episodes apiece.
 Though Mitchell said he was uncomfortable with it in 2020, reference is made in the sketches to all the children having died in the apocalypse, an idea independently conceived by both pairs of writers.

 Mitchell's character's suit becomes increasingly damaged throughout the episodes.
 The character Sheila seems to believe that society will return to normal if people continue practising pre-Event routines in a ritualistic fashion, such as producing game shows.
 Mitchell linked this to another sketch conceived by the writers in which inhabitants of Pompeii begin to frantically recycle after the nearby volcano erupts.

 Another sketch about a spaceship employee who returns from a sick day to find all of his colleagues involved in a religion referencing a deity called "Vectron" was taken from an occurrence during the writing process.
 During a break, several of the writers were playing with a ball and one began shouting "By Vectron!" in the style of the Galaxy Quest catchphrase "By Grabthar's Hammer!"
 Another writer returned from the bathroom to find the writers making many references to the unknown entity Vectron.

 Reception

 The show was nominated for two British Comedy Awards in 2006, in the categories of "Britain's Best New TV Comedy" and the "Highland Spring People's Choice"; it won neither of the awards.
 Nevertheless, the show did go on to receive a BAFTA in 2007, in the category "Best Comedy Programme or Series"; it was later nominated for another BAFTA in 2009, in the same category.
 The show was also named "Best British TV Sketch Show 2006" at The Comedy.co.uk Awards.

-A scene on the show during which Mitchell and Webb pretended to be SS officers and one asked "Hans, are we the baddies?" later became a popular Internet meme in the early 2020s.
+A scene on the show during which Mitchell and Webb portrayed SS officers and one asked "Hans, are we the baddies?" later became a popular Internet meme in the early 2020s.

+The recurring Quiz Broadcast sketch in the third and fourth series, with the recurring opening line "Hello, good evening, and remain indoors!", was widely referenced in early 2020 when social distancing measures were introduced to combat the COVID-19 pandemic.